How Many Payslips Do I Need To Get Car Finance?

 Car finance companies generally want three months' worth of the applicants’ most recent payslips.
 With these, they’re able to evaluate whether or not applicants can afford the monthly repayments for the car loan.
 Lenders are obliged to check your income because they need to be sure you can pay back the loan before they give it to you.
 Essentially, payslips are easy proof of your income.
 You’ll therefore need to provide three monthly payslips as a part of your car finance application.
 This is generally valid for all car finance providers and is also a part of the requirements for a car loan from a bank.

-Want to learn more about payslips and if they're reeeeeally needed for car finance applications?
+Want to learn more about payslips and if they're really needed for car finance applications?
 Watch our handy YouTube video 👇

 Entering into a car finance agreement with the lender is a huge commitment.
 You’ll be paying a fixed amount every month for the next few years.
 So, before jumping in, it’s best to be realistic about your finances and how much you can actually afford for the car finance repayments.
-If you're not sure how to assess this read our blog on how much car finance can I afford?
+If you're not sure how to assess this, read our blog that answers this common question: how much car finance can I afford?